AstarNetwork/astar-docs/docs/integrations/indexers/subquery.md

             from: '0x6bd193ee6d2104f14f94e2ca6efefae561a4334b'
 ```

-After editing project.yaml , execute docker-compose to pull the latest containers and deploy
+After editing project.yaml , execute docker-compose to pull the latest containers, and deploy.

 ```sh
 docker-compose pull && docker-compose up
 ```

-### Exploring collected data
+### Exploring the Indexed Data

-After you run `docker-compose`, SubQuery supports GraphiQL playground to explore indexed data.
-You can explore the data by sending GraphQL queries at `http://localhost:3000`
+After you run `docker-compose`, SubQuery supports the GraphiQL playground to explore the indexed data.
+You can explore the data by sending GraphQL queries to `http://localhost:3000`

 ![4](img/4.png)